Raise Your Lift Truck Safety Habits

 1. Collisions.
 Collisions can occur when either hitting fixed objects or non-fixed objects.
 These fixed objects can include walls, ceiling support beams, doorframes and more.
 Common accidents caused by hitting into non-fixed objects include hitting into other lift trucks, mobile machinery, and unfortunately pedestrians in the facility.

-“The biggest reason for collisions is inattention,” says Ron Brewer, manager of Crown’s operator training program, Munich, Germany.
+“The biggest reason for collisions is inattention,” says Ron Brewer, manager of Crown’s operator training program, New Bremen, OH.
 “Operators are getting into the habit of not looking before they backup, and not looking before they travel.”

 Developing safety habits is the key to avoiding collisions with both fixed and non-fixed objects.
 A driver should always maintain a proper speed when driving a lift truck to avoid a potential danger.
 Training your supervisors and your pedestrians are equally as important.
 “Pedestrian hits occur because they don’t know the communications,” says Brewer.
 Proper training will assist in putting traffic control into effect and promoting a safer work environment.